7 things you need to know before buying a second home

 3. Relaxation should be your main motivation

 In many destinations—especially beaches and ski resorts—it’s possible to earn substantial rental income on a second home.
-However, renting out your home can mean constant cleaning and an inconsistent customer flow.
-Plus, to earn top dollar, you’ll need to open up your home to renters during peak season—the same time you’ll want to be there.
+However, renting out your home can mean constant cleaning, dealing with booking sites, and an inconsistent customer flow.
+Plus, to earn top dollar, you’ll often need to open up your home to renters during peak season—the same time you’ll want to be there.

 4. Can you go the distance?

-Don’t underestimate the difference between a two-hour drive and an eight-hour flight.
-An accessible vacation home will inevitably be frequented much more often than a remote residence a couple time zones away.
+Don’t underestimate the difference between a two-hour drive and an eight-hour drive.
+An accessible vacation home will inevitably be frequented much more often than a remote residence that requires much more time to get to.

 Don’t bite off more than you can chew—in addition to a second mortgage payment, you’ll need to foot the bill for real estate taxes, homeowner insurance and ongoing repairs and maintenance.

-6. Find a lender who is familiar with the area.
+6. Work with a lender who knows the area

 Local lenders will be comfortable with appraisals and lending in rural areas.
-Appraisals can be more difficult in rural areas due to outdated and hard to find comparable sales.
+Appraisals can be more difficult in rural areas, since it can often be hard to find comparable sales.
 Plus, a lender well-versed in the area can help you navigate local rules and policies.

 7. You can’t put a price on uncluttered time with family and friends